teelicht/resume_astro/src/pages/index.md

 # Thomas Lichtenecker

-**About Me**

-I'm currently employed at REWE International AG IT as Chief Product Owner for eCommerce Customer Touchpoints.
-In that role, I'm responsible for building the software stack that enables our online shops.
-I'm a firm believer in customer experience driven development.
-I'm passionate about delivering exceptional customer experiences.
-Agile methods and technical excellence are key factors in my approach to software development.
+## About Me

+I am the Chief Product Owner for eCommerce Customer Touchpoints at REWE International AG (IT), leading a unit of approximately 30 people with full responsibility for the product strategy and development of our online shop software stack.
+My role also includes complete financial oversight for the unit, from budgeting to controlling.

+We navigate a complex enterprise environment, which necessitates a scaled agile approach with a strong emphasis on cross-team dependency management.
+In all development, I advocate for a customer-centric model, guided by agile principles and a firm commitment to high standards in software engineering.

 ## Work Experience